Jannat150/Ecommerce-Follow-Along/README.md

 ### Key Features 🚀
 - Product Input Form: A form tailored for entering product details such as name, description, price, and images.
 - Multiple Image Upload: The capability to upload and showcase several product images.
-- Role-Based Access (Optional): We looked into features that restrict product uploads to admins or users with shop profiles.

 ### Learning Outcomes 🎯
 By the end of this milestone, I have acquired the following skills: